arXiv/arxiv-submission-core/README.md

   service, to be fully implemented elsewhere. **Status: Schema only**
 - The [Compile service](compile/) is a mock implementation of the compilation service, to be fully implemented elsewhere. **Status: Schema only**
-- The [Events service](events/) is the internal controller for all submission and (eventually) moderation activity.
-It supports the API and other services that intervene on submission state. **Status: In progress**
 - The [Authorization service](authorization/) mocks token-based authorization.
-  It handles subrequests from the gateway to authorize client requests, and mints encrypted JWTs for use by other services.
+  It handles sub-requests from the gateway to authorize client requests, and mints encrypted JWTs for use by other services.
 - A toy [Gateway service](gateway/) provides a minimal NGINX server configured to utilize the authorization service.
 It provides (proxy) access to